tanc7/uniloader/README.md

 > "Ted K probably would’ve preferred carrier pigeons… or maybe a dead drop under a rock."

 > "Remember: the mailman may come twice, but UNILOADER only knocks once."

+## ⚠️ Legal Disclaimer & Usage Guidance

+**Uniloader** is an open-source project intended **solely for educational, research, and demonstration purposes**.
+It is designed to be deployed on **serverless platforms (e.g., Cloudflare Workers, IPFS) for deniability and operational security discipline**.
+This project is inspired by old-school Rig EK techniques, but it is strictly **safe and legal**.

+By using this software, you agree to the following:

+- **No Malicious Use:** Uniloader **must not be used to compromise, exploit, or access any system, network, or device without explicit authorization**.
+Unauthorized use may violate local, national, and international laws.

+- **Educational & Safe Use Only:** This tool demonstrates **client-side environment detection and file delivery techniques**.
+All experiments should be conducted on systems you own or have explicit permission to test.

+- **No Liability:** The authors and contributors of Uniloader **assume no responsibility** for any damages, data loss, or legal consequences resulting from the use of this software.
+Use at your own risk.

+- **Compliance:** Users are responsible for ensuring their use of Uniloader **complies with all applicable laws, regulations, and institutional policies**.

+> **Summary:** Uniloader is an educational tool, **designed for safe serverless deployment and inspired by old-school Rig EK methods**. **Any misuse for unauthorized access, malware deployment, or cybercrime is strictly prohibited.**

+Sent from my iPhone